Best Tax Software for Airbnb Hosts 2026: 7 Tools Compared

 2. Stessa — Best for Schedule E Landlords

 Stessa is a well-established platform for long-term rental investors.
 It excels at automated bank feed integration, per-property financials, and Schedule E reporting.
-However, it was not designed for short-term rental hosts filing Schedule C. It lacks mileage tracking, active hours logging, cost segregation, and Schedule C categories.
+However, it was not designed for short-term rental hosts filing taxes.
+It lacks mileage tracking, active hours logging, cost segregation, and IRS expense categories.

 Best for: Long-term rental investors with tenant leases who file Schedule E and want automated bank feeds.